Canadian towns scramble to take precautions against wildfire

 Efforts over the past century to fight fires rather than letting them burn have caused a build-up of dead organic matter.
 Much of Alberta is dry after a mild winter and warm spring.

-Many towns take advantage of a provincial programme which funds the removal of combustible material and tree pruning.
+Many towns take advantage of a provincial program which funds the removal of combustible material and tree pruning.

-Slave Lake, which lost a third of its buildings in a 2011 fire, will ask Alberta for more money so it can keep the programme going forever, said Brian Vance, chief administrative officer.
+Slave Lake, which lost a third of its buildings in a 2011 fire, will ask Alberta for more money so it can keep the program going forever, said Brian Vance, chief administrative officer.

 Using fire-resistant materials for roofs and sidings would also help but this is not obligatory under Alberta's building code, a frustration for some.